 The District's inventory consists of chemicals used in the abatement of vectors within the County of Orange.
-The inventory has been valued at original cost using the first-in, first-out method.
+The inventory has been valued at original cost using the first-in, first-out method under the consumption method.

 h.
 Capital Assets